Indian Ocean slave trade

-The Indian Ocean slave trade, sometimes known as the East African slave trade, involved the capture and transportation of predominately sub-Saharan African slaves along the coasts, such as the Swahili Coast and the Horn of Africa, and through the Indian Ocean.
+The Indian Ocean slave trade, sometimes known as the West-East African slave trade, involved the capture and transportation of predominantly sub-Saharan African slaves along the coasts, such as the Swahili coast and the Horn of Africa, and through the Indian Ocean.
 Affected areas included East Africa, Southern Arabia, the west coast of India, Indian ocean islands (including Madagascar) and southeast Asia including Java.

 The source of slaves was primarily in sub-Saharan Africa, but also included North Africa and the Middle East, Indian Ocean islands, as well as South Asia.
-While the slave trade in the Indian Ocean started 4,000 years ago, it expanded significantly in late antiquity (1st century CE) with the rise of Byzantine and Sassanid trading enterprises.
+While the slave trade in the Indian Ocean started 4,000 years ago, it expanded significantly in late antiquity with the rise of Byzantine and Sassanid trading enterprises.
 Muslim slave trading started in the 7th century, with the volume of trade fluctuating with the rise and fall of local powers.
 Beginning in the 16th century, slaves were traded to the Americas, including Caribbean colonies, as Northern, Western, and Southern European powers became involved in the slave trade.
 Trade declined with the abolition of slavery in the 19th century.

 History

 Ancient Indian Ocean slave trade

 Slave trading in the Indian Ocean goes back to 2500 BCE.
 Ancient Babylonians, Egyptians, Greeks, Indians, and Persians all traded slaves on a small scale across the Indian Ocean (and sometimes the Red Sea).
 Slave trading in the Red Sea around the time of Alexander the Great is described by Agatharchides.
 Strabo's Geographica (completed after 23 CE) mentions Greeks from Egypt trading slaves at the port of Adulis and other ports in the Horn of Africa.
 Pliny the Elder's Natural History (published in 77 CE) also describes Indian Ocean slave trading.

 In the 1st century CE, Periplus of the Erythraean Sea advised of slave trading opportunities in the region, particularly in the trading of "beautiful girls for concubinage."
 According to this manual, slaves were exported from Omana (likely near modern-day Oman) and Kanê to the west coast of India.
 The ancient Indian Ocean slave trade was enabled by building ships capable of carrying large numbers of human beings in the Persian Gulf using wood imported from India.
 These shipbuilding activities go back to Babylonian and Achaemenid times.

-Gujarati merchants evolved into the first explorers of the Indian Ocean as they traded slaves and African goods such as ivory and tortoise shells.
-The Gujaratis participated in the slavery business in Mombasa, Zanzibar and, to some extent, in the Southern African region.
 Indonesians were also participants, and brought spices to trade in Africa.
 They would have returned via India and Sri Lanka with ivory, iron, skins, and slaves.